adaptive-intelligent-robotics/pga-map-elites/README.md

 This code compares these approaches on the [QDgym_extended tasks](https://github.com/adaptive-intelligent-robotics/QDgym_extended) based on the [QDgym tasks](https://github.com/ollenilsson19/QDgym).
 It is based on the original repository of [PGA-MAP-Elites](https://github.com/ollenilsson19/PGA-MAP-Elites), merging the repository of [TD3](https://github.com/sfujim/TD3) with the [PyMAP-Elites](https://github.com/resibots/pymap_elites) implementation of MAP-Elites.
+We provide the data used to generate the paper results in zip files in `2022_results`.
 We provide an executable precompiled Singularity container [here](https://drive.google.com/file/d/1XsapzTxorN5GVBcd3C2f-yWkn5odhEIv/view?usp=sharing).